PublicI/actblue-analysis/README.md

 ## Who did this?

-This is a product of the Center's data team.
+This is a product of the Center for Public Integrity's data team.
 It was created by Chris Zubak-Skees with portions based on work by Joe Yerardi.
 The analysis was informed by questions posed by political reporter Carrie Levine.

 ## What's here?